Prologue

 "No, nothing new," Georges responded, his tone resigned.
 "Just another day at the office."

-The bus ride was uneventful, the same tedious route he had taken for years, so he adapted.
+After that, the bus ride was uneventful, the same tedious route he had taken for years, so he adapted.

 At his stop, Georges got off the bus and began the short walk to the office.

-His mind wandered as he walked like a supercomputer doing researches.
+His mind wandered as he walked.

 Vroom!